William de Epworth

 In 1340 he was appointed second Baron of the Exchequer, but faced a challenge to his position from the Irish-born judge Nicholas de Snyterby.
-The matter was resolved in 1342 in Epworth's favour and Snyterby stood down; he did not suffer undue hardship, since, curiously by modern standards, he also had a seat on the Court of Common Pleas (Ireland).
+The matter was resolved in 1342 in Epworth's favour and Snyterby stood down; he did not suffer undue hardship, since, by modern standards, he also had a seat on the Court of Common Pleas (Ireland).

 Epworth however now faced serious allegations of fraud and misappropriation in his dealings in his other office as steward of the royal lands.
-King Edward III, who had appointed him "so long as he was of good behaviour", dismissed him from the Bench, and he was imprisoned in Dublin Castle.The Justiciar of Ireland was ordered to send him to England to face his accusers.
+King Edward III, who had appointed him "so long as he was of good behaviour", dismissed him from the Bench, and he was imprisoned in Dublin Castle.
+The Justiciar of Ireland was ordered to send him to England to face his accusers.
 However Epworth vigorously maintained his innocence, and after a lengthy inquiry ultimately prevailed against "all sinister suspicions of him".

-Epworth was removed from his controversial office of royal steward, but he was appointed Seneschal for County Dublin.
-As was the custom for former Barons at the time he petitioned the Privy Council of Ireland for reimbursement of his expenses incurred in travelling through the provinces, without any reward, to levy the King's debts (this was one of the principal tasks of a Baron at the time).
-In 1346 he brought a High Court action for trespass against Adam Pornonele.
-The defendant was outlawed for non-appearance, a common sanction at the, but received a royal pardon.
+Epworth was removed from his office of royal steward, but he was appointed Seneschal for County Dublin.
+As was the custom for former Barons at the time he petitioned the Privy Council of Ireland for reimbursement of his expenses incurred in travelling through the provinces, without any reward, to levy the King's debts (this was one of the principal tasks of a Baron at the time and for three centuries longer).

+In 1346 he brought a High Court action for trespass against Adam Pornonele and other unnamed defendants.
+The defendants were outlawed for non-appearance, a common sanction at the time, but received a royal pardon for their transgressions.

 Having cleared his name, he was reappointed to the Bench in 1348, but faced another challenge to his office from the Welsh-born judge John de Troye, who briefly replaced him.
-On this occasion Epworth was successful and de Troye stepped down, although he was allowed to retain the title Baron, and went on to hold other high offices.
+On this occasion Epworth was successful and de Troye stepped down, although he was allowed to retain the title Baron, and went on to hold other high offices, including Lord High Treasurer of Ireland.
 Epworth's date of death is not recorded.